Skip to content

 Collator Node Setup

-You can spin up a collator on your local machine or on a cloud instance of your choice.
-Educhain node runs as a Digital Ocean droplet.
+You can spin up a collator on your local machine or a cloud instance.
+Educhain nodes run as Digital Ocean droplets.

 pop up network -f ./pop-paseo-testnet-toml